theRealCarneiro/pulsemeeter/README.md

 ```sh
 export PATH="$HOME/.local/bin:$PATH"
 ```

+## Common Errors
+When starting pulsemeeter and the error "virual_input_b3" could not be started.
+To solve the issue, kill all pulsemeeter instances, and kill all pulseaudio instances and restart them up.
+The command should look similar to:

+ENSURE PULSEMEETER IS CLOSED, THE ERROR WILL POP UP IF IT IS NOT CLOSED.
+`ps aux | grep pulsemeeter`
+`kill [pulsemeeter pid]`
+`pulseaudio -k`
+`pulseaudio --start`

 ## Start devices on startup
 All connections and devices will be restored with the command `pulsemeeter init`